-Students in these sessions typically complete the Library's Research Skills Assignment, which is marked by the librarian who taught the class and is worth 5%.
+Students in these sessions typically complete the Library's Research Skills Assignment, marked by the librarian who taught the class and is worth 5%.

 These sessions are advanced and customized for your need.
-Typically, these sessions will build upon what students have learned in an Introduction to Research Skills session.
-It is recommended that your students have taken the Introduction to Research Skills session to build a foundation for the more advanced topics explored.
+Typically, these sessions will build upon students' knowledge in an Introduction to Research Skills session.
+It is recommended that your students take the Introduction to Research Skills session to build a foundation for the more advanced topics explored.